davatorium/rofi/README.md

 # Manpage

-For more up to date information, please see the manpages:
+For more up to date information, please see the manpages.
+The other sections and links might have outdated information as they have relatively less maintainance than the manpages.
+So, if you come across any issues please consult manpages, [discussion](https://github.com/davatorium/rofi/discussions) and [issue traker](https://github.com/davatorium/rofi/issues?q=) before filing new issue.

  * Manpages:
      * [rofi](doc/rofi.1.markdown)